 Notes

-- I did not mind the peels from the red pepper as they pretty much dissolve when blending, but if you prefer, you can pull on the skin after being roasted (easier to peel as they cook longer).
+- Roasting the pepper: I did not mind the peels from the red pepper as they pretty much dissolve when blending, but if you prefer, you can pull on the skin after being roasted (easier to peel as they cook longer).

-- If you are not a fan of smoky flavors, then you can use regular paprika, or try adding some yellow curry powder.
+- Spices: If you don't have smoked paprika, then use regular paprika, or try adding some yellow curry powder for more flavor.